Morocco’s king kicks off country’s virus vaccination drive

 The mass immunization operation will include 2,888 vaccination stations and the deployment of mobile units to factories, offices, campuses and prisons.
 The health ministry said it would mobilize over 12,000 health professionals as well as the military.

-Separately, Morocco is among 92 low- and middle-income countries supported by COVAX, an international effort to ensure that vaccine supplies reach developing countries but that has bogged down and hasn’t started supplying any vaccines yet, according to the World Health Organization.
+Separately, Morocco is among 92 low- and middle-income countries supported by COVAX, an international effort to ensure that vaccine supplies reach developing countries, according to the World Health Organization.
+The project has bogged down and hasn’t started supplying any vaccines yet.

 Follow AP coverage of the coronavirus pandemic at: